Vishal-jain-01/sign-language-classification-matlab/README.md

 # Sign Language Classification (Indian Sign Language)

-A MATLAB-based CNN project to classify Indian Sign Language (ISL) hand gestures using image classification.
+A MATLAB-based CNN project to classify Alphabetic Characters hand gestures using image classification.
 The model is trained on a labeled dataset and saved as `sign_language_model.mat` for future deployment.

 ## Model Overview